EvelynAnyebe/EvelynAnyebe/README.md

 Thanks for checking on me!

-- 🔭 I’m currently working on HCT with a brilliat team.
+- 🔭 I’m currently working in Hitech City Technologies with a brilliat team.
 We are developing an awesome web application.
 More on this later
 - ⚡ Here's a fun fact about me: If am not into computer science, I might have been in Business.
-- I'm currently learning AWS and Microsoft Azure so that I become a certified solutions architect and data engineer.
+- I'm currently learning AWS and Microsoft Azure with the goal of getting certified in as AWS solutions architect and Azure data engineer.
 Wish me luck.

+### Interested In :hearts:
+- :white_check_mark: Software Engineering
+- :white_check_mark: DevOps
+- :white_check_mark: Data engineering
+- :white_check_mark: Machine learning

 <!--
 **EvelynAnyebe/EvelynAnyebe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.